 Born and raised in central Pennsylvania, Tessa fell in love with the Philadelphia area during college and never left.
 In her free time, Tessa loves to play soccer, go hiking, and relax on the couch with her two black cats, Boo and Poe.

-Maddison is a Vet Technician at Family Pet Clinic.
+Maddison is a Treatment Technician at Family Pet Clinic.
 She joined our team to further her skills and gain more experience in the animal world shortly after earning her Bachelors degree in Biology, with a focus in pre vet sciences, at Bryn Athyn College.
 Mads is currently applying to veterinary schools with the hope of pursuing her life long dream to become a Veterinarian.
 In her free time she loves to play volleyball or spend time with her family, friends, and five dogs!

 Stefanie joined the Family Pet clinic team in October 2020.
 Born and raised in Warminster, she lives with her husband, 2 rescue dogs Kona and Otto, and 2 rescue cats Luna and Mya.
 In her free time, Stefanie enjoys spending time with her fur babies, friends and family, the outdoors and the beach.

 Bio coming soon!

 While Vicky has worked with animals in multiple capacities, such as at a doggie day camp and boarding facility, a marine mammal trainer with sea lions and river otters, as well as a volunteer at a wildlife habitat in Australia and with baby vervet monkeys in South Africa, she found her niche in the veterinary field in 2019.